What is a lacquer master?

 Yes!
 All of our orders come with test pressings for your review.
 In fact, we won’t start manufacturing your order until we receive an OK in writing (email works just fine) from you once you’ve received your test pressings and you’re happy with the result.

-How much music can you fit onto a 7 inch record?
-How about a 12 inch record?
+How much music can you fit on a 7 inch or 12 inch record?

-Roughly speaking, on a 7 inch record you can fit 4.5 minutes of music per side at 45 RPM (the more common speed) or 7 minutes per side at 33 RPM.
-A 12 inch record can fit about 22 minutes of music per side at 33 RPM (the most common speed) or 15 minutes per side at 45 RPM.
+Generally speaking, on a 7 inch record you can fit around 5 minutes per side at 45 RPM (the more common speed) or 7 minutes per side at 33 RPM.
+On a 10 inch record you can fit around 8 minutes per side at 45 RPM or 13 minutes per side at 33 RPM.
+And on a 12 inch record you can fit around 15 minutes per side at 45 RPM and 22 minutes per side at 33 RPM (the more common speed).